senner007/jumbleScramblePluginPointer/readme.txt

 + optionally implement logic to calculate animation speed based on the position of the dropped item relative to its new position

+Todo - other:
+Add todo plugin in atom

+Comments - other:
+Added bookmarker and minimap plugins https://github.com/atom/bookmarks

 Working:
 + List items in vertical or horizontal layout